Governance

 Jennese Alozie

-SEND / Pupil Premium Link Trustee
+SEND Link Trustee

 Jennese has over 25 years of Education sector experience.
 Until recently she was the Director of Effectiveness and Performance for STEP Academy Trust.
 As part of this MAT Executive team for the past 6 years, Jennese contributed to its successes and growth from 6 schools when she joined to 20 schools across London and East Sussex.
 Jennese is a Lead Ofsted Inspector and has held senior and Executive leadership positions in Secondary and Primary schools.
 Trustee for two MAT Boards and a Teaching School Hub Strategic Board member.
 Recently, she was appointed as CEO of University of Chichester Academy Trust.
 She is also an amateur ceramist.

-Term of office - July 2020 to July 2024
+Term of office - July 2024 - July 2028*

 David Boyle CBE